rugk/unicodify/.github/ISSUE_TEMPLATE/bug_report_site_issue.md

 **Affected website:**

-<-- Tick the following box, if the issue is severe and breaks the whole site. -->
+<-- Tick the following box, if the issue is severe and breaks the whole site or input element. -->
-* [ ] This issue makes the site completly unusable.
+* [ ] This issue makes the site/input field completly unusable.

 ## Bug description
 <!-- A short summary of the issue.
 You can also explain how it affected you or explain some background of the story. -->